AC Maintenance: Condenser Coil

 2. Use a Foaming Cleaner

-For heavier build-ups, we recommend using a foaming AC Condenser Coil Cleaner.
+For heavier buildups, we recommend using a foaming AC Condenser Coil Cleaner.
 This cleaner will penetrate deep into dirt and debris to loosen it from the coil, making it easier to rinse off.
-Once the cleaner has set on the coil, rinse the coil with water.
+Once the cleaner has settled on the coil, rinse the coil with water.

 Condenser Coil Fin Straightening

-Any contact with exposed condenser coil fins, such as by a stray baseball or soccer ball, can bend the small fins and restrict airflow.
-These fins need to be combed out and straightened with a special tool by an HVAC Professional in order to allow air to move freely through them.
+Any contact with exposed condenser coil fins, whether from a stray baseball, soccer ball, or something else, can bend the small fins and restrict airflow.
+These fins need to be combed out and straightened with a special tool by an HVAC professional in order to allow air to move freely through them.
 Schedule a service call today for AC Maintenance and condenser coil fin straightening.